Darkle/openapi-to-rescript-generator/README.md

   - e.g. `type queryParams = {state: [#open | #merged | #declined]}` becomes `type queryParams = {state: string}` as `open` is a Rescript reserved keyword.

-- We only do one level of parameters at the moment. e.g.
+- We don't do nested parameter schemas at the moment.
+We only do the first level of schema. e.g.

 ```yaml
 parameters: